- Instructions for Form 1098 - Introductory Material

 Are paid directly by the payer of record; and

-Are not allocable to an amount of principal in excess of $750,000.
+Are not allocable to an amount of principal in excess of $750,000, or $1 million if you know that the written binding contract exception applies.

 Amounts paid to refinance a loan to construct a residence are not points to the extent they are allocable to debt that exceeds the debt incurred to construct the residence.